farm-ng/amiga-dev-kit/website/docs/examples/controller_square/README.md

 ---
-id: controller-track
+id: controller-square
-title: Follow a track
+title: Drive a Square
 ---

-# Controller Follow Track Example
+# Controller Drive a Square Example

 :::caution Warning
 The controller examples will cause the Amiga to drive when the dashboard is in auto mode.